NicholasIndorf/TanzanianWaterWells/README.md

 ## Overview

-This project analyses the functionality status of 59,000 waterpoints overseen by the Tanzanian Ministry of Water to develop a binary classification  model to predict their status.
+This project analyses the functionality status of 59,000 waterpoints overseen by the Tanzanian Ministry of Water to develop a binary classification  model to predict said status.
 The Ministry of Water will use to identify what waterpoints are non-functional and in need of repair.

 ## Business Understanding